 Format readers and writers that respond positively to supports ("ioproxy") have the ability to read or write using an I/O proxy object.
 Among other things, this lets an ImageOutput write the file to a memory buffer rather than saving to disk, and for an ImageInput to read the file from a memory buffer.
-(Currently, only PNG and OpenEXR have the ability to do this.)
 This behavior is controlled by a special attributes